akankshadara/mM_task/README.md

 ## Instructions

-This project converts all occurences of 'm' to 'M' and vice versa.
+This project converts all occurences of 'm' to 'M' and vice versa in a file.

 The .jar file is located in the target folder.
 Download this file.
 Download the jar file, and execute the following command on the command line: